ZacharyLitwin/CSE360_Tu37/README.md

 Prototype 3 consists of a ObjectSaver class which has methods to take in a serializable class object and save it to a new file. and a method to read from said file and return the object.
 It also has three "dummy" classes, Project, Login, PlanningPoker which are placeholder items used for testing.
 *update* the ObjectSaver class now encrypts the object data before saving it to a file so it can't be read as a file.

+Prototype 4 consists of an Authorization and User class which have methods that establish roles and persmissions for a create user.
+These classes allow and prevent certain users from accessing, editting, deleting, or updating information important to a project.